MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/adding-variables-to-VBScript.md

 ---
-title: Adding variables to your VBScript with Power Automate | Microsoft Docs
+title: Add variables to your VBScript with Power Automate | Microsoft Docs
 description: In this step of the RPA Playbook for SAP GUI Automation with Power Automate tutorial, before we switch over to Power Automate Desktop, let's review all hard-coded value references and decide which ones to replace with dynamic input variables.
 suite: flow
 documentationcenter: na